CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/migration-guide/configuration-guide.rst

 Configuration
 =============

-Phoenix Pro simplifies the configuration process through the use of device-specific ``Configuration`` classes as well as configuration groups.
+Phoenix Pro simplifies the configuration process through the use of device-specific ``Configuration`` classes, as well as configuration groups.

 Applying Configs
 ----------------